 Playtime: 6–8 hours

-Synopsis: Halo® is a sci-fi shooter that takes place on a mysterious alien ring-world.
-Packed with combat, Halo will have you battling on foot, in vehicles, inside and outdoors with Alien and Human weaponry.
-Your objective: to uncover Halo’s horrible secrets and destroy mankind’s sworn enemy, the Covenant.
+Synopsis: Halo is a sci-fi shooter that takes place on a mysterious alien ringworld.
+Packed with combat, Halo has you battling on foot and in vehicles, indoors and out, with alien and human weaponry.
+Your objective: uncover Halo’s secrets and destroy mankind’s sworn enemy, the Covenant.

 LET-DOWN

-I gotta admit, I wasn’t a huge fan.
-Sorry to let you all down!
-This game just shows its age quite badly.
+I gotta admit, I wasn’t a huge fan—sorry to let you all down!
+This game shows its age quite badly.

-If I wasn’t playing this with Ciaran (which is what we’ve been doing at twitch.tv/explosionnetwork) I would have ended up putting headphones on and a podcast, or something.
+If I wasn’t playing this with Ciaran (we’ve been streaming at twitch.tv/explosionnetwork), I probably would have put on headphones and a podcast.
 Damn, do these levels get boring and repetitive.

-One level, in particular, took about twenty minutes to beat and it was the definition of a hallway-shooter.
-Every room looked like the last, every enemy encounter was the same.
-There was nothing to break up this monotonous structure.
+One level in particular took about twenty minutes to beat and was the definition of a hallway shooter.
+Every room looked like the last, every enemy encounter felt the same.
+There was nothing to break up the monotonous structure.

-All that said, I did have mild levels of fun playing in co-op.
+All that said, I did have mild fun playing in co-op.
 That certainly helped a lot.

 YOU’RE NOT THAT COOL, CHIEF

 I’m also not grabbed by the story in this first game.
-Master Chief is some dude that’s frozen and awoken to do battle at the last second against human races biggest enemy.
-Okay.
-Why was he frozen?
+Master Chief is some dude who’s frozen and awoken to do battle at the last second against the human race’s biggest enemy.
+Okay—but why was he frozen?
 Why does he look like a Bionicle man?
-And these very stereotypical army dude-bro characters aren’t exciting and why is The Flood just tedious to fight and not scary?
+The stereotypical army dude-bro characters aren’t exciting, and The Flood is just tedious to fight—not scary.

 By the end of this first game, my attachment to the characters and story is more or less non-existent.
-I have very high hopes for the next several game’s though, it can literally only get better after this.
+I have very high hopes for the next several games, though—it can only get better after this.

-Catch me playing them on twitch.tv/explosionnetwork over the coming month(s) and I’ll be following up with more of my thoughts on the future Halo games in this series.
+Catch me playing them on twitch.tv/explosionnetwork over the coming month(s), and I’ll follow up with more thoughts on the future Halo games in this series.